 Is it a commercial shoot with a lot of dialogue?
 I need a boom op.

 STORY – I did a shoot years ago on a sandy beach that necessitated covering all my Nomad recorder’s ports with gaff tape to keep the sand out.
 Not the most common prep I need to do.

 Is it a documentary with a single host and interviews on the street?
-I know slating will be impractical so I need to recommend other methods of syncing sound and picture such as a Camera Link with Time Code.
+I know slating will be impractical, so I need to recommend other methods of syncing sound and picture.
+A camera link with time code is a great option.

 Event footage with a fast turnaround?
 You need a wireless camera link and time code so the editor doesn’t spend a lot of time syncing picture and sound.